niwoerner/go-agentsandbox/README.md

 Lightweight filesystem sandbox for AI agents running on local machines.

+Inspired by [sandbox-runtime](https://github.com/anthropic-experimental/sandbox-runtime).
+Created as a pure Go package for easy integration, with filesystem-only restrictions (network unrestricted by design).

+**Primary use case:** Prevent agents from destructive filesystem operations on the host machine.

 Prevents agents from accidentally:
 - Deleting files outside the workspace (`rm -rf /`)
 - Modifying sensitive directories (`~/.ssh`, `~/.aws`)